Ixchiq - referral

 Many of the serious side effects reported are similar to symptoms of chikungunya infection and include fever, malaise (feeling unwell), loss of appetite and confusion, which can lead to falls.
 Chikungunya-like symptoms are mostly mild, but some adults (about 2 people in 100) may develop more severe symptoms.

-The Committee also reviewed cases of encephalitis (inflammation of the brain) with symptoms such as confusion, sleepiness, fever and headache.
+The review also considered cases of encephalitis (inflammation of the brain) with symptoms such as confusion, sleepiness, fever and headache.
 Cases of encephalitis are rare and the frequency with which they occur is not known.

 The benefits and risks in older people